 Naturally parents have a lot of questions.
 Hopefully we’ve been able to answer some of them here.

 We are open Monday – Friday 51 weeks of the year from 8am – 6pm excluding bank holidays.
-For a small extra charge we offer an early drop off service from 7.30am when booked by prior arrangement at both our nurseries.
+For a small extra charge we offer an early drop off service from 7.30am when booked by prior arrangement.

 We aim to ensure that your child settles in to nursery as quickly and happily as possible.
-You will have received a phone call from your child's key worker and a home visit from the key worker will be arranged to give us lots of information about your child so we can be prepared on their first settler session.
-Home visits and settling in sessions are a great time to get to know staff and ask as many questions as you wish.
+You will have received a phone call from your child’s key worker and a welcome call or visit from the key worker will be arranged to give us lots of information about your child so we can be prepared on their first settle session.
+Welcome visits and settling in sessions are a great time to get to know staff and ask as many questions as you wish.
 We arrange three settling sessions for babies, and two for children over walking age (and we add more if needed free of charge).

 Every child is different, but all children are treated with the same personal care and attention to help them settle quickly.
 Some children settle in straight away, others take a few days and very few can take longer.
 It’s reassuring that all children we care for have settled happily with us and continue to greet staff with smiles and hugs as they come in the door.
 Settling at nursery is often more worrying for parents than children, so we aim to make your experience just as stress-free by giving you lots of opportunity to play with your child in nursery and ask lots of questions before you leave them with us.